-Coaching programs are a great way to gain valuable feedback, motivation, and direction from a coach.
+Coaching programs provide daily training goals, strength and conditioning guidance, valuable daily and weekly feedback, motivation, and yearly direction from a coach.
 Listed below are the main aspects of a coaching program.

 Programs are provided daily via Trainingpeaks.com.
 Each program is tailored to the individual, to push individual limits at any level.
-Pre-written programs are never used.
+Pre written programs are never used.
 Training programs are posted each week and include daily workouts and notes.
 In order to get the most out of a coaching program, it is recommended to have a device that can upload training files.
-Workouts can be uploaded to Training Peaks with a device such as a Garmin, Polar, or any type of power meter.
+Workouts can be uploaded to Training Peaks with a device such as a Garmin, Wahoo, Apple watch, Polar, or any type of power meter.

 Nightly emails of your workouts are included for easy view, and to keep you on track.